AIMIM chief Owaisi holds central government responsible for disruptions in monsoon session of parliament | ExBulletin

 He further claimed that Muslims and Muslim women rejected him.

-He said the Modi government should instead pass a law against men who abandon their wives, adding “Let a law be made on desertion against men who marry and later abandon their wives.
-You will not make it happen. .
-There is a need. ”
+He said the Modi government should instead pass a law against men who abandon their wives, adding: “Let a law be made on desertion against men who marry and later abandon their wives. no. There is a need.
+‘PTI VVK SS PTI PTI

 Sources